2026 Federal Income Tax Brackets: Single, Married, Head of Household

 Standard deduction 2026. $8,050 more than single.
 Age 65+ adds $2,050.
 Blind adds $2,050.

-Head of Household — the filing status most calculators skip HoH filers are unmarried taxpayers who paid over half the costs of a home for a qualifying dependent (typically a child).
-HoH provides a $24,150 standard deduction (vs $16,100 for single) AND wider lower brackets — the 10% bracket extends to $17,000 and the 12% bracket to $64,850.
-On a $70,000 gross income, HoH results in approximately $1,400–$1,800 less federal tax than single filing.
+Head of Household: the filing status most calculators skip HoH filers are unmarried taxpayers who paid over half the costs of a home for a qualifying dependent (typically a child).
+HoH provides a $24,150 standard deduction (vs $16,100 for single) AND wider lower brackets: the 10% bracket extends to $17,000 and the 12% bracket to $64,850.
+On a $70,000 gross income, HoH results in approximately $1,400 to $1,800 less federal tax than single filing.
 If you are a single parent, HoH is almost certainly the correct filing status for you.

 RateSingle taxable incomeHead of Household taxable incomeHoH advantage